CONTRIBUTOR INFO

 Collaborating Schools in Madagascar:

--FJKM, CURSA (Centre Universitaire Régional de la SAVA), LYCEE Horace Francois, LYCEE Catholique Vohemar, LYCEE Sambava, EPP Espoir, EPP Rue de Marseille, EPP Andampisoa, EPP Ambatomitraka, EPP Ambondrona, EPP Ankolabe, EPP Taratra Tanambao etc…
+-FJKM, CURSA (Centre Universitaire Régional de la SAVA), LYCEE Horace Francois, LYCEE Catholique Vohemar, LYCEE Sambava, ZAP SAVA public elementary schools, EPP Espoir, EPP Rue de Marseille, EPP Andampisoa, EPP Ambatomitraka, EPP Ambondrona, EPP Ankolabe, EPP Taratra Tanambao etc…

 Passionate teachers and schools are the foundation for every successful project.
 Thank you to our dedicated educational professionals and collaborating institutions in Antalaha and surrounding areas!